felipeeler/heat/README.md

 # Use of physics informed neural networks to solve heat conduction in one and two dimensions

-This code is used to solver semi-infinity solid problem
+This code is used to solver semi-infinity solid problem in 1D and 2D